section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 **In the code above we import the following:**

 #### LogisticRegression
-This is a [Scikit-learn](https://scikit-learn.org/stable/) algorithm which is used to solve classification problems.
+This is a [Scikit-learn](https://scikit-learn.org/stable/) algorithm that is used to solve classification problems.

 #### accuracy_score
 This is used to calculate the accuracy score of our model during prediction making .
 The higher the accuracy score the better out model is at making predictions.